- You can fix the 0x887a0006 Dxgi error device hung in Apex Legends problem by running the game with admin privileges and updating your GPU driver.

 1. Run Apex Legends with Administrative privileges

-- Select Properties and switch over to the Compatibility tab.
+4. Select Properties to switch over to the Compatibility tab.

 2. Revert to the stock frequency